-Although tirzepatide shows an impressive impact on glucose-lowering and weight loss, given the established cardiovascular benefits of semaglutide and empagliflozin, establishing whether tirzepatide has cardiovascular benefit is imperative to reducing uncertainty in its comparative effectiveness.
-Additionally, GIP inhibition is a new mechanism and its long-term safety and impact on cardiovascular outcomes is unknown.
-Finally, the lack of head-to-head comparison between tirzepatide and empagliflozin makes it more difficult to fully assess whether tirzepatide provides superior net health benefit to empagliflozin.
+Although tirzepatide shows an impressive impact on glucose-lowering and weight loss, given the established cardiovascular benefits of semaglutide and empagliflozin, establishing whether tirzepatide has similar benefit is imperative to reducing uncertainty in its comparative effectiveness.
+Additionally, although GLP-1 RAs have longer-term safety and cardiovascular data, the impact of the addition of GIP inhibition is currently unknown.
+Finally, the lack of head-to-head comparison makes it more difficult to fully assess whether tirzepatide provides superior benefit to empagliflozin.

 Thus, compared to background therapy alone, we judge the net health benefits of tirzepatide to be incremental or better (B+).
-For tirzepatide compared with semaglutide, although tirzepatide had greater impact on glycemic control and weight, the lack of a cardiovascular outcomes trial for tirzepatide causes us to judge tirzepatide to have comparable or incremental net health benefits (C+).
-For tirzepatide compared with empagliflozin, the fact that we had only indirect comparisons, added to the lack of definitive cardiovascular or renal outcomes data for tirzepatide, cause us to judge tirzepatide to have comparable or better net health benefits (C++).
+For tirzepatide compared with semaglutide, although tirzepatide had greater impact on glycemic control and weight, the lack of definitive cardiovascular outcomes data causes us to judge tirzepatide to have comparable or incremental net health benefits (C+).
+For tirzepatide compared with empagliflozin, the indirect comparison and lack of definitive cardiovascular or renal outcomes data, causes more uncertainty about the relative benefit (whether it has comparable, small or even substantial health benefit compared with empagliflozin), and thus we judge tirzepatide to have comparable or better net health benefits (C++).